Global Health Awarded Projects

 Principal Investigator: Igor Koralnik

-CLOSED: Improvement of Peri-operative Infectious Complications in UkraineUkraine, Fall 2020
+CLOSED: Improvement of Peri-Operative Infectious Complications in UkraineUkraine, Fall 2020

 Surgical site infections are common perioperative complications responsible for increased healthcare expenditures.
 Rates of SSI for abdominal procedures vary from under 10%, in programs with higher resources and strict adhesions to quality improvement measures, to above 20% for programs in lower resources environments.
 Rates of perioperative infections in Ukraine are a major issue affecting the system at large.
 Previous attempts to introduce infection control measures were minimally successful in large part because they relied on wholesale implementation of measures developed and reasonable in a high resource western medical environment; in large part, regional issues were not taken into consideration.
 In addition, older instruments and outdated cleaning techniques were likely significant contributors to this problem.
 We are proposing a systematic evaluation, education, and implementation project that will address issues pertinent to surgical care in Ukraine, that will result in reasonable and realistic solutions that then can be scaled up to wider regional and national solutions.